I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 up -d --no-deps --force-recreate vss-agent

-Without --no-deps, dependent services including vLLM / NIM / Phoenix will also restart, making you wait another 10 minutes.
+Without --no-deps, dependent services including vLLM / NIM / Phoenix will also be restarted, and you'll be waiting another 10 minutes.
 A subtly important flag.

 $ docker inspect vss-agent --format '{{.Config.Image}}'